KangyuSo/carbcontpred/README.md

 #>      serialize/load version 3 cannot be read in older versions of R.
 #>      File(s) containing such objects:
 #>        ‘carbcontpred/vignettes/ref_dry_avg.rda’
 #> ─  building ‘carbcontpred_0.0.0.9000.tar.gz’
 #>
 #>
 library(carbcontpred)

-## Load the dataset
+## Load the data set
 data <- data.frame(ref_dry_avg)

-## Create a linear regression model with "Reflectance" as the predictor variable, "Organic_Carbon" as the response variable, test size of 70%, 10 folds for the cross-validation, and "Predicted_Organic_Carbon" as the output column
+## Create a linear regression model with "Reflectance" as the predictor variable, "Organic_Carbon" as the response variable, a test size of 70%, 10 folds for the cross-validation, and "Predicted_Organic_Carbon" as the output column
 pred_c <- cpred(data, "Reflectance", "Organic_Carbon", 0.7, 10, "Predicted_Organic_Carbon")
 #> Loading required package: ggplot2
 #> Loading required package: lattice